SahilxxD/Bootstrap-Event-Management-Site/README.md

-This is one pager website made in bootstrap
+This is one pager (responsive) website made in bootstrap

 screenshots: